Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Some Advantages and Disadvantages of Different Methods

 The ``gravity based'' $\hat{\Phi}$ (\S~\ref{sec:ex.phi}) and $\hat{\bf a}$ (\S~\ref{sec:ex.a}) models avoid most of these disadvantages, but have some ambiguities.
-The $\hat{\Phi}$ model, in particular, requires a definition of the zero-point of $\hat{\Phi}$ ($\Phi_{0}$), which is arbitrary and difficult to define at all in e.g.\ a cosmological or periodic box simulation.
-Related, in regions like the center of some massive structure where the potential becomes $\sim$\,constant, there is no clear way to choose the normalization parameter $\epsilon$ except to require $\epsilon \gtrsim 1$, but seemingly sensible choices can lead to problematic values of $h$ (for example, in the Plummer sphere test, we have to choose $\epsilon \sim 10^{4}$ to obtain a value of $h_{a}$ which is order-of-magnitude comparable to the other softening schemes).
-It also introduces a quite strong dependence of softening on particle mass, in a manner which does not strictly ensure that the single-particle contribution to gradients of $\Phi$ (e.g.\ the acceleration) are small (e.g.\ for fixed $\epsilon$, changing the particle number by a factor of $\sim 10^{3}$, which would naively translate to changing the linear spatial resolution by a factor of $\sim10$, produces a factor of $\sim 1000$ change in $h$).
+The $\hat{\Phi}$ model, in particular, is not gauge-invariant and requires a definition of the zero-point of $\hat{\Phi}$ ($\Phi_{0}$), which is arbitrary and difficult to define at all in e.g.\ a cosmological or periodic box simulation.
+Independently, in regions like the center of some massive structure where the potential becomes $\sim$\,constant, there is no clear way to choose the normalization parameter $\xi$ except to require $\xi \gtrsim 1$, but seemingly sensible choices can lead to problematic values of $\varepsilon$ (for example, in the Plummer sphere test, we have to choose $\xi \sim 10^{4}$ to obtain a value of $\varepsilon_{a}$ which is order-of-magnitude comparable to the other softening schemes).
+It also introduces a quite strong dependence of softening on particle mass, in a manner which does not strictly ensure that the single-particle contribution to gradients of $\Phi$ (e.g.\ the acceleration) are small (e.g.\ for fixed $\xi$, changing the particle number by a factor of $\sim 10^{3}$, which would naively translate to changing the linear spatial resolution by a factor of $\sim10$, produces a factor of $\sim 1000$ change in $\varepsilon$).
 For the $\hat{\bf a}$ model there are similar challenges.
-Most notably, in a locally isotropic potential, $\hat{\bf a}$ should vanish, so $h \rightarrow \infty$.
-A more subtle issue is that technically such a model does not obey the equivalence principle since it depends on the absolute value of ${\bf a}$, but most simulations are designed so the ``lab/simulation frame'' is free-falling so the reference point is usually less ambiguous.
-It also cannot always ensure the jerk and orbital perturbation are small in a two-body interaction.
+Most notably, in a locally isotropic potential in the usual ``lab/simulation frame'' gauge which is implicitly chosen in most simulations, $\hat{\bf a}$ should vanish, so $\varepsilon \rightarrow \infty$.
+Because the model is not gauge-invariant this could technically be transformed away by suitable choice of gauge (boosting to a frame with large uniform mean ${\bf a}$), but that would invariably lead to gauge-dependent results (always undesireable), produce very weak variation of $\varepsilon$ with position (defeating the purpose of the adaptive scheme), and potentially cause additional problems with common gauge-invariance-violating terms which depend on $|{\bf a}|$ in e.g.\ time-integration schemes \citep{power:2003.nfw.models.convergence} or tree opening criteria \citep{vogelsberger:2011.arepo.vs.gadget.cosmo}.
+The $\hat{\bf a}$ criterion also cannot always ensure the jerk and orbital perturbation are small in a two-body interaction.